4d/docs/website/translated_docs/es/Concepts/shared.md

 A unique, global catalog returned by the `Storage` command is always available throughout the application and its components, and can be used to store all shared objects and collections.

-## Using shared objects or collections
+## Utilización de objetos o colecciones compartidos

 Once instantiated with the `New shared object` or `New shared collection` commands, shared object/collection properties and elements can be modified or read from any process of the application.